Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/tutorial/localstorage.md

 # Local Storage in SceneScript

 SceneScript allows you to store up to 100 KB of data per wallpaper.
 This can be useful if you want to track certain data points across system restarts or just wallpaper changes.
-Since SceneScript has no ability to send data anywhere, this data can solely be used for local processing an visualization.
+Since SceneScript has no ability to send data anywhere, this data can solely be used for local processing and visualization purposes.

 ## Persisting Data with Local Storage